Civil Bend, Iowa

+Extinct hamlet in Iowa, U.S.

 Civil Bend, Iowa was a village established in 1850 located in the western part of Benton Township in Fremont County, near the present-day town of Percival on the Missouri River in the U.S. state of Iowa.
 It was a noted station on the Underground Railroad, and a stop along the Lane Trail.